sXmpwn/checkra1n-A9X/README.md

 Notes:

 (!)
-As of November 24th 2021, checkra1n still didn't fix this issue / release a new update, so this method still works.
+As of Mid-November 2021, checkra1n still didn't fix this issue / release a new update, so this method still works.
 Soon, I will be making a new guide (with pictures) on how to use this script as it was complicated for many people.

 --------------------------------------------------